Hilton Head South Carolina, USA Travel Guide

 A few final considerations for a stress-free departure.

 Standard U.S. Driving laws apply.
-Drive on the right side of the road.
+Drive on the right-right-hand side of the road.
 Seat belts are mandatory.
 Speed limits are enforced.

-Roads on and around Hilton Head Island are generally well-maintained.
+Roads on and around Hilton Head Islands can be generally well-maintained.
 Main roads, like US-278 (William Hilton Parkway), are multi-lane.

-Internal roads within resorts are well-maintained.
-They cater to smooth travel within the communities.
+Internal the roads in holiday resorts are well-maintained.
+They cater to smooth getting around the communities.

 Confirm flight times, baggage allowances, and transportation to the airport.
 Account for potential traffic.